RaphaelHoepsWhy/console-signature/README.md

 **What is this?**

 - `console-signature.js` prints an &why signature to the dev console.
+If the browser supports it, an animation will be added.

 **How to use?**